- Step 1: Setting Up the Basic Inputs

 You’ve now created a Volume Intensity Indicator that highlights volume changes across multiple symbols, helping you spot key trading opportunities based on volume.
 This tool can be a valuable addition to your ThinkOrSwim setup.

-Download the Volume Intensity Indicator for ThinkorSwim.
+# Volume Intensity Indicator for ThinkOrSwim (Built with ChatGPT)